FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/select-vs-ifelse.md

 ## Best Practices

-1. Always use `select` instead of trying to implement branching logic.
+1. Always use `select` instead of trying to implement branching logic
 2. Keep your conditional logic simple and linear
 3. Remember that all operations must be performed on encrypted data
 4. Consider the performance implications of complex conditional chains